mozilla-services/docs/source/aitc/lifeofanapp.rst

 the server.

-The general model is that the server is the authoritative source for a list of apps that a user has acquired (but not neccessarily installed, a distinction we will delve into later).
+The general model is that the server is the authoritative source for a list of apps that a user has acquired (but not necessarily installed, a distinction we will delve into later).
 Clients are expected to keep the server updated with changes as soon as possible, in an effort to keep the server holding the freshest data.